Dezmo767/internship/Rapport_TCP_Dump_Tunes.md

 sudo | launch command as root
 tcpdump | launch tcpdump application
--i any | tcpdump option to use all network interfaces -n | tcpdump option to
+-i any | tcpdump option to use all network interfaces -n | tcpdump option to not convert addresses (i.e., host addresses, port numbers, etc.) to names -c 1000 | tcpdump option to exit after receiving 1000 packets pipe (*|*) | link commands